 What to expect from online learning

-You can think of the teaching taking place online in two different ways.
-Some teaching will be synchronous (it happens live) and some will be asynchronous (pre-recorded so you can work through it in your own time).
-You may also experience a combination of both.
+Some teaching online will be synchronous (it happens live) and some will be asynchronous (pre-recorded so you can work through it in your own time).
+You will most likely experience a combination of both.

 - Your tutor might ask you to work on tasks in smaller groups in online breakout rooms.
 If you’re unclear about the task, ask for clarification before moving to breakout room.
-Take on different roles: timekeeper, recorder, reporter, etc., so you can complete the task effectively together.
+Once in breakout room, take on different roles: timekeeper, recorder, reporter, etc., so you can complete the task effectively together.
 Make sure to write down all the points you produced, so you can share your ideas when you return to the main session.

 - Use the screen share function to share work on your computer.